oval-group/mlogger/README.md

 It is then converted to a python `float` number.

 ## Example
-An toy example can be found at `examples/example.py`:
+A toy example can be found at `examples/example.py`:

 ```python
 import logger